ant-design/ant-design/README.md

 ## Let's build a better antd together [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-`antd` is an open source project, any reasonable improvement is welcomed.
-If you are interested in contributing to `antd`, you can watch this repository and join in [discussion](https://github.com/ant-design/ant-design/issues?q=is%3Aopen+is%3Aissue+label%3ADiscussion), or try to implement some [features which had been accepted](https://github.com/ant-design/ant-design/issues?q=is%3Aopen+is%3Aissue+label%3A%22PR+welcome%22).
+`antd` is an open source project, improvements are welcomed.
+If you are interested in contributing to `antd`, you can watch this repository, join in [discussion](https://github.com/ant-design/ant-design/issues?q=is%3Aopen+is%3Aissue+label%3ADiscussion), or try to implement some [features which have been accepted](https://github.com/ant-design/ant-design/issues?q=is%3Aopen+is%3Aissue+label%3A%22PR+welcome%22).

 ## Install